elm-janitor/manifesto/git-help.md

 # To add the Pull Request to the stack.

 Check your patch will merge cleanly onto the patch stack.
+It should do, since any rebasing (above) will already have found any conflicts.

     git checkout stack-1.0.5
     git merge --no-commit --no-ff pr-992

-You may find some conflicts and need to go back and sort them out.
+If you do find some conflicts go back and sort them out.
 Assuming the above went cleanly, you can push the patch.

     git push origin pr-992